edmondburnett/MIStagesDIY/README.md

 - Some jumper wires.
 - A eurorack power supply and cable.
 - A eurorack/mono 3.5mm cable.
 - A computer with a USB port.
-Mac, Linux, or Windows should all work, anything that can run Virtualbox+Vagrant.
+Linux, Mac, or Windows should all work; anything that can run Virtualbox+Vagrant.
 - Optionally: Something to view the Stages.brd file (supplied [here](https://github.com/pichenettes/eurorack/tree/master/stages/hardware_design/pcb)), if needed for PCB troubleshooting.
 Autodesk Eagle, or Fusion 360 (it's new highly-bloated cloud subscription replacement, ew).
   There may an open-source alternative, but as of this writing I couldn't actually get the .brd file to load or import in any of the ones I tried.